Buffalo Beauts Mailbag Volume Three

 Such a pronounced turnaround culminating into a victory is “huge” for a variety of reasons.

 Firstly and most simply, the win ensured that Buffalo remained in second place.
 If they had lost both of the weekend’s contests to the Whitecaps, they would have dropped down to third place.
-Minnesota would have moved a up a slot to pass Buffalo, and still would have had a game in hand over the Beauts – Sunday’s affair was Minnesota’s eighth game, as opposed to it being Buffalo’s ninth contest.
+Minnesota would have moved up a slot to pass Buffalo, and still would have had a game in hand over the Beauts – Sunday’s affair was Minnesota’s eighth game, as opposed to it being Buffalo’s ninth contest.

 The comeback was also symbolic of their fortitude.
 The Beauts are proving to the other four NWHL teams and to themselves what they are capable of when they buckle down and play Beauts’ hockey.
 Look at the shot totals from period to period.
 The Whitecaps out-shot Buffalo 16-7 and 19-7 in periods one and two.
 In the third however, the Beauts reversed it and took 15 shots of their own while limiting Minnesota to just seven.